quarkusio/quarkus-quickstarts/security-openid-connect-web-authentication-quickstart/README.md

 5. Visit the `/tokens` endpoint: [http://127.0.0.1:8080/tokens](http://127.0.0.1:8080/tokens).
     - You should have access to a HTML page that shows information based on the ID Token, Access Token and Refresh Token issued to the application.
 Where these tokens are available for injection as you can see in the `TokenResource` JAX-RS Resource.

+_NOTE:_ Running the tests with, for instance, `mvn package` requires the Keycloak server to be down as it will launch its own one.
+However, when running the application, make sure it is up with the realm properly configured.

 ### Run Quarkus in JVM mode